foglamp/foglamp-south-random/README.rst

 - cd build
 - cmake ..

-- By default the FogLAMP develop package header files an libraries are in use: /usr/include/foglamp and /usr/lib/foglamp
+- By default the FogLAMP develop package header files and libraries are expected to be located in /usr/include/foglamp and /usr/lib/foglamp
-- If FOGLAMP_ROOT env var is set and no -D options are set, the header files and libraries paths are set to FOGLAMP_ROOT dir
+- If FOGLAMP_ROOT env var is set and no -D options are set, the header files and libraries paths are pulled from the ones under the FOGLAMP_ROOT directory.

-Options to pass to cmake:
+  Please note that you must first run 'make' in the FOGLAMP_ROOT directory.

+You may also pass one or more of the following options to cmake to override this default behaviour:
 - FOGLAMP_SRC_DIR sets the path of a FogLAMP source tree
 - FOGLAMP_INCLUDES sets the path to FogLAMP header files
 - FOGLAMP_LIBS sets the path to FogLAMP libraries
 - FOGLAMP_INSTALL_DIR sets the installation path of Random plugin

 NOTE:
- - FOGLAMP_INCLUDES must be used with FogLAMP header files all available in a single path
+ - The FOGLAMP_INCLUDES option should point to a location where all the FogLAMP header files have been installed in a single directory.
+ - The FOGLAMP_LIBS option should point to a location where all the FogLAMP libraries have been installed in a single directory.
  - 'make install' target is defined only when FOGLAMP_INSTALL_DIR is set

 Examples: